 The type is an optional parameter.
-Supported values are: IA\NA (non-temporary address) and IA\PD (IPv6 prefix) are supported.
-If not specified, IA\NA is assumed.
+Supported values are: IA_NA (non-temporary address) and IA_PD (IPv6 prefix).
+If not specified, IA_NA is assumed.

 leaseX-get returns a result that indicates a result of the operation and lease details, if found.
-It has one of the following values: 0 (success), 1 (error) or 2 (empty).
-The empty result means that a query has been completed properly, but the object (a lease in this case) has not been found.
+It has one of the following values: 0 (success), 1 (error), or 2 (empty).
+An empty result means that a query has been completed properly, but the object (a lease in this case) has not been found.
 The lease parameters, if found, are returned as arguments.